What is the Purpose of Meditation?

 In fact, meditation goes far beyond that.
 It is a divine feeling where the mind rests and experiences the state of consciousness within.
 Oneness with the Almighty, Enlightenment, and Self-Realization are the attributes which ornate the word – meditation.

-In meditation, the mind is clear and relaxed and the focus is to discover ourselves and not dwell on worldly matters.
+In meditation, the mind is clear and relaxed and the focus is to discover ourselves and consciousness as a whole, not to dwell on worldly matters.
 Although an art in its practice, it still is a science that needs to follow a set of principles to produce the desired results.

 What is the purpose of meditation and tips to achieve this goal